NielsPeeters96/human-centered-design-2021/README.md

 ## Application

-- Calendar Date Picker
+- Calendar Date Picker for NS
-- Drag and drop function
-- Maybe a train API?
 - Make it accessible for Marijn
-- Add Mouse Keys
-- Add standard appointments which you can drag and drop on the calendar
+- Dark mode
+- Choose where to travel

 ## 🔦 **Description**
 The tests with Marijn showed that Marijn controls his computer with his left hand and trackpad.
 In addition, it has a specific for certain buttons, especially the buttons on the front of the keyboard.
 Think of the space bar and navigate with the arrows.
 My idea is to make a date picker with different train routes that Marijn uses most often.
 I am also going to program that different letters get a function, for example to select the date and then change it with the arrows.
 If I have enough time, I can also add the NS API, so that you select the date and time, then click on a destination and be forwarded to the NS website with the correct information.